coreysharris/TotalImage/README.md

 Some points on these lines can be hit however.
 These are then described by their children.
 For instance, the line `b_2=0` contains two points that which belong to the image of `f`.
 These are: `b_2=b_0=0` and `b_2=b_1=0`.

 Similarly, each of the other two lines contain two points in the image of `f`.
-Note that there us some redundancy of information, this is deliberate so that the output can be printed in the form of a tree rather than a graph.
+Note that there is some redundancy of information; this is deliberate so that the output can be printed in the form of a tree rather than a graph.